tarek20501/student-week-planner/README.md

 - As a student, I want to load my week plan from a file.

 ## Try it out:
-Download this jar and run it in your system.
+Download [student-week-planner.jar](https://github.com/tarek20501/student-week-planner/blob/main/out/artifacts/student_week_planner_jar/student-week-planner.jar?raw=true) and run it in your system.

 Note: I started this project to satisfy a component in CPSC210 course at UBC, and I intend to continue developing it.